This page explains many important points about having a Temporal Artery Biopsy, but please discuss any questions that you may have with your surgeon.

 Diagnosis

-The superficial temporal artery is a blood vessel close to the skin that can be felt on both temples located on either side of the head (see picture in the PDF document at the bottom of this page).
+The superficial temporal artery is a blood vessel close to the skin that can be felt on both temples located on either side of the head (see picture below).

 Why do I need a temporal artery biopsy?

-The temporal artery biopsy may help your team decide whether you have temporal arteritis.
-A temporal artery biopsy will also help determine what medication you need to take and whether you need to take medication long term.
-In some cases where suspicion of TA is high, we may treat you with medication even if the biopsy is negative or inconclusive
+The temporal artery biopsy may help your medical team decide whether you have temporal arteritis.
+A temporal artery biopsy will also help determine the medication you need to take and whether you will need to take medication long term.
+In some cases where suspicion of TA is high, we may treat you with medication even if the biopsy is negative or inconclusive.

 What are the benefits?

-The aim of the biopsy is to take one small sample of one of the temporal arteries (see diagram in PDF document at the bottom of this page) which will be studied under a microscope by someone trained in looking at these samples.
+The aim of the biopsy is to take a small piece (1 to 2 cm long) of one of the temporal arteries (see Figure 1) which will be studied under a microscope.
 If there are signs of inflammation in keeping with temporal arteritis, this will confirm the diagnosis.

 What are the risks?

-Side effects of temporal artery biopsy are rare but could include:
+The risks of temporal artery biopsy are uncommon but could include:

 • Infection in the wound requiring a course of antibiotics.

-• Scarring.
-The wound is often hidden in a skin fold or the hairline to reduce any obvious scar.
-Around the actual site hair may not regrow.
+• Scarring - the wound is often hidden in a skin fold or the hairline to reduce any obvious scar.
+Hair may not regrow around the wound site.

 • Problems with the blood circulation to the skin and scalp can lead to an ulcer (non-healing area).

-• The sample may not give an answer (non-diagnostic) and your medical team may ask you about the need to perform another biopsy.
+• The sample may not give an answer (non-diagnostic) and your medical team may discuss with you the need to perform another biopsy.

 • Nerve damage.
 This can lead to numbness or weakness on the same side of the face as the artery being sampled.
 This may or may not recover over time.